 - Next Steps (after provider orders test): Saliva Sample

 - Saliva Kit Instruction Card (this will be in the kit when it arrives)

 - Saliva Sample Tips and Tricks

 The Genomic Medicine Resource Center

 The Genomic Medicine Resource Center at the University of Vermont Medical Center provides key services to patients and providers across the Health Network to support the effectiveness of The Genomic DNA Test.
-It is staffed by a Clinical Geneticist, a Molecular Pathologist, and Genetic Counselors.
+It is staffed by a Clinical Geneticist, a Molecular Pathologist, and laboratory staff.
 There is no cost for the services listed when related to the Genomic DNA Test.
-Learn more about Genetic Counseling here.

 - Answer your questions before you agree to be tested

 - Questions relating to your family health history and the test

 - Support providers with education about testing and individual results

 Genetic counseling can be made available to you at no cost in relation to this test and its results.
 Your primary care provider can order this service.
 Genetic counseling sessions can be done in-person, by telephone, or by secure video chat (Zoom).
 This includes: